10 Ways to Avoid the Dreaded “Shelfware”

 Does your company suffer from shelfware acquisition?
 (What’s “shelfware”?
 It’s the latest term for software that a company purchases and then never utilizes.)

-If you’re not seeing high adoption rates on your sales tech licenses, it can cost your company a lot of money.
+If you’re not seeing high adoption rates on your sales technology selection, it can cost your company a lot of money.
 (We’ll get into just how much below.)
 To see a better return on your sales tech investment, here are ten key practices to drive higher adoption.

 Before we jump into how to drive better adoption rates, let’s take a moment to realize just how important getting this strategy right is for a business.